gratajik/book-memory-bank/custom_instructions.md

 ## Workflow in Plan and Act Modes

 ### All modes
 1. If the memory bank files have not been created yet, do so.
 While each file has a suggested template, you are free - and encouraged - to improve as you see fit.
-2. Before writing anything, you will alway use style_guide.md, narrativePatterns.md, and character_profiles.md
+2. Before writing anything, you will always use style_guide.md, story_structure.md, and world_and_characters.md

 ### Plan Mode
 1. Read ALL Memory Bank files